Do you ever wish you could find a spark to ignite your writing?

 She opens her soft wool coat to reveal a vibrant leopard print lining.

-You won’t find empty phrases on Hiut Denim‘s site either.
+Hiut Denim uses a story to explain why they’re making jeans.
 This Welsh jeans manufacturer writes honest copy full of passion:

 JT had just gotten married and he and his wife set out to buy their first piece of furniture together–a new mattress.
 The search began at local mattress showrooms; vast fields of mattresses neatly laid out under the buzz of fluorescent lights.
 Pushy salesmen pushed them to buy a fully loaded, feature-rich memory foam mattress.
 For $3,300 it should have been the pinnacle of comfort, but it wasn’t.
 To make matters worse, the return policy rendered it impossible to return.
 It was like car shopping.
 Actually it was worse than car shopping.